srele96/sk-experiments/README.md

-# My work
+# Srecko Kostic - Experiments

-The motivation for this repository is that I wanted to put the majority of my research in one place.
-I have ideas that I would like to research, but setting up a new repository takes too much time.
+The collection of Srecko Kostic's experiments.
+My habit is to read and I have new exciting ideas every day.
+This repository puts it all together.
+I start to like this repository.
+It servers as history and a tool to reflect back.
+I can see how much I've improved.

 ## Monorepo